Luís Rocha (footballer, born 1986)

-Luís Carlos Rocha Rodrigues (born 13 August 1986), known as Rocha, is a Portuguese professional footballer who plays as a central defender for Primeira Liga club Santa Clara.
+Luís Carlos Rocha Rodrigues (born 13 August 1986), known as Rocha, is a Portuguese professional footballer who plays as a central defender for Liga Portugal 2 club Vizela.

 Having played in the lower levels until the age of 26, he spent most of his professional career in the second tier, making over 250 appearances in service of seven clubs and winning promotion at Famalicão, Farense, Chaves, Moreirense and Santa Clara.
-He also recorded 72 Primeira Liga games for Feirense and Santa Clara, and had a brief spell in the Belarusian Premier League at Dinamo Minsk.
+He also recorded 85 Primeira Liga games and five goals for Feirense and Santa Clara, and had a brief spell in the Belarusian Premier League at Dinamo Minsk.

 Club career

 Early career

 Born in Guimarães, Rocha competed in lower league and amateur football until the age of 26, starting out at G.D.U.
 Torcatense.
 In 2013 he signed with Segunda Liga club S.C.
 Covilhã, making his debut in the competition on 11 August of that year in a 1–0 away loss against C.S.
 Marítimo B. He scored his first goal on 5 October, as the visitors defeated FC Porto B 2–1.